-Building on the success of the Liverpool Learning Summit 2021, which focused on Race Equality, the Centre for Innovation in Education will expand the theme of this year’s Summit to Equality, Diversity and Inclusion (EDI).
-The Liverpool Learning Summit will take place from the 24 - 28 of January 2022.
+Building on the success of the Liverpool Learning Summit 2021, which focused on Race Equality, the Centre for Innovation in Education expanded the theme of this year’s Summit to Equality, Diversity and Inclusion (EDI).
+The Liverpool Learning Summit took place from the 24 - 28 of January 2022.

 The University of Liverpool is committed to equality, inclusion, diversity, and social justice (UoL Strategy 2026), and seeks to benefit not only those who are engaged in learning at the University, but also the wider community of Liverpool and the North West.